dell-esg/openshift-bare-metal/README.md

 ```

 ### Setting up multimaster HA
-switch user to *openshift* and then run:
+Switch user to *openshift* and then run:

 ```bash
 $ su - openshift